-The Governor's order on March 19, 2020 for Californians to shelter-in-place, allowed for some exemptions for essential or critical services.
+On March 19, 2020, California Governor Gavin Newsom ordered Californians to shelter-in-place.
+This order provided some exemptions for essential or critical services.
 Those exemptions are provided here, and allow for some restaurants and stores to remain operational.

 In an effort to provide support for stores and restaurants in Indio, we have compiled a current list of hours and services available.
 That list is available at the bottom of this page.
 Please call beforehand for the most updated information.

 On March 16, 2020, the U.S. Small Business Administration also announced low-interest federal disaster loans to help mitigate the economic injury caused by COVID-19, which includes fund available to small businesses in Riverside County.
 The Orange County-Inland Empire Network of the USBA is also providing free services and resources for businesses.

 On April 29, Riverside County announced that the Office on Aging would like restaurants, especially those who deliver, to fill out a contact form or email email@example.com if they would like to participate in the statewide food delivery program designed for seniors who do not qualify for other food assistance programs.
 Seniors can determine their eligibility for "Restaurants Deliver: Home Meals for Seniors" program here and also fill out a contact form here.